mad-lab-fau/gaitmap/docs/guides/Gaitmap-Datatypes.rst

 axis         acc_x     acc_y    ...        acc_x    acc_y     ...
 0.0       0.880811  2.762208    ...
 0.311553 -2.398646 ...

-Second, for sensor data that is not synchronised gaitmap also support a dictionary based *MultiSensorDatasets*.
+Second, for sensor data that is not synchronised gaitmap also supports a dictionary based *MultiSensorDatasets*.
 Instead of a single dataframe with `MultiIndex` it consists of a dictionary with the sensor names as keys and valid *SingleSensorDatasets* as values.

-For both types simply indexing with the sensor name should returns a valid *SingleSensorDatasets*.
+For both types simply indexing with the sensor name should return a valid *SingleSensorDatasets*.

 >>> is_single_sensor_dataset(multi_dataset["left_sensor"])
 True